- 1 cup butter, softened

 - 1 teaspoon ground cinnamon

-- In a large bowl, cream the butter, cream cheese and 1-1/4 cups of sugar until light and fluffy.
+- Preheat oven to 350°.
+Cream butter, cream cheese and 1-1/4 cups of sugar until light and fluffy.
 Beat in eggs and vanilla.
-Combine the flour, baking powder, baking soda and salt; add to creamed mixture alternately with milk and mix well.
+In a separate bowl, combine flour, baking powder, baking soda and salt; add to creamed mixture alternately with milk and mix well.
 Stir in chocolate chips.

-- Bake at 350° for 50-55 minutes or until a toothpick inserted near the center comes out clean.
-Cool for 15 minutes.
+- Bake 30 minutes.
+Cover; bake until a toothpick inserted in center comes out clean, 30-40 minutes longer.
+Cool 15 minutes.
 Carefully run a knife around edge of pan to loosen.
 Cool completely before cutting.
-Yield: 10-12 servings.
+Yield: 12 servings.

 "Devine!
 Doubled recipe.
 Put into two pans.
 Worked great.
 It looks beautiful.
 It tastes great warm.
 Is not too dry, because of the cream cheese and the amount of butter.
 I should have added more chocolate chips.
 Love it.
 Will see how well it keeps."